List of Madagascar (franchise) characters: Andy Fairfax

 Andy Fairfax (voiced by Diedrich Bader) is fast-talking Madagascan flying fox con artist who uses his charming personality and trickery to sell things, then flies away before he can get caught.
-He debuts in the episode "Get Off My Lawn" where he slyly sells all the lemurs in the kingdom protection scorpions, leaving Clover without a job.
+He debuts in the episode "Get Off My Lawn" where he slyly sells all the lemurs in the kingdom self-defense scorpions, leaving Clover without a job.
 His closest ally is Pancho, whom he met at a "summer camp for grown-ups that lasted for 3–5 years".
 The two are often seen committing crimes together such as robbing houses as seen in the episode "The All Hail King Julien Show".

 Karen

 Karen (voiced by Ellie Kemper) is a blue-eyed white lemur with a deformed hand who used to be King Julien's girlfriend in lemur school.
 King Julien unintentionally stood her up on prom night and never saw her again, believing she had been eaten by a fossa.
 She turns up alive at their school reunion years later and the two begin to rekindle their romance.
-However, Karen later traps King Julien and reveals that she never actually loved him and was using him to become queen - now planning to have the fossa eat him as revenge for standing her up at prom.
-The whole kingdom and Karl come to Julien's rescue and Karen is ironically eaten by a fossa.
+However, Karen later traps King Julien and reveals that she never actually loved him and was using him to become queen—now planning to have the fossa eat him as revenge for standing her up at prom.
+The whole kingdom and Karl come to Julien's rescue and Karen is ironically eaten by a fossa for real.

 Grandma Rose

-Grandma Rose (voiced by India de Beuafort) is an elderly crowned lemur and Clover and Crimson's grandmother - whom Clover was very close with.
+Grandma Rose (voiced by India de Beaufort) is an elderly crowned lemur and Clover and Crimson's grandmother—whom the former was very close with.
 Grandma Rose was a tough and skilled fighter and taught her granddaughter Clover everything she knows about combat, even taking Clover to wrestling practice as a kid against her parents' objections.
 In the episode, "Night Creatures" its revealed the Grandma Rose killed King Julien II, who terrorized the kingdom when he mysteriously transformed in a monster.
 Rose died prior to the events of the series, being killed in a back alley brawl with Wigman Wildebeest.